bemisguided/vscode-ink-language-tools/README.md

     **Default Behavior** (when disabled): All includes are resolved as relative paths of the main Ink Story file which is the default behavior of [Inky](https://github.com/inkle/inky).

     **Advanced Behavior** (when enabled): Supports both relative paths and workspace root paths.
-Paths starting with `/` are resolved relative to the workspace root, while all other paths are resolved relative to the main Ink Story file.
+Paths starting with `/` are resolved relative to the source root, while all other paths are resolved relative to the main Ink Story file.

+*   **Source Root**: The "Ink > Compile > Behavior: Source Root" (`ink.compile.behaviour.sourceRoot`, default: `""`) setting specifies the root directory for resolving absolute include paths.
+The path is relative to the workspace root.
+Leave empty to use the workspace root itself.
+This setting is only applicable when  "Ink > Compile > Behavior: Advanced Path Resolution" (`ink.compile.behaviour.advancedPathResolution`, default: `false`) is enabled.

 #### Error Reporting